-How to Create an Instagram Marketing Strategy in 2017
+How to Create a Winning Instagram Marketing Strategy

 The best time to have created your Instagram marketing strategy was yesterday (or last month, or last year) - but the second best time is today.
 In this how-to guide, I’ll teach you how to craft your Instagram marketing strategy from start to finish, so you can maximize your returns on the platform.